RomanPerekhrest/websocket_service_test/README.md

 The one of possible simple ways to run the file in 3 firefox tabs:
 `for i in {1..3}; do firefox --new-tab ws_client.html & done`

-Start writing messages in different tabs/windows (there will be a textbox) and watch how websocket communication(notification) is synchronized.
+Start writing messages in different tabs/windows (there will be a textbox) and watch how websocket communication(notification) gets synchronized.

 To stop and run the service use `./stop_ws_service.sh` and `./run_ws_service.sh` respectively.